How to See a Different Side of Paris – According to a Local

 Certainly, it applies to my stomping ground, the 11th arrondissement, a sizable suburb that stretches from République to Bastille and skirts the Marais – once an alluring hot spot, now a homogeneity of global fashion boutiques.

-The 11th is best known as a food-lovers’ hangout, with a line-up of neo-bistros and wine bars fronted by young chefs.
-A few addresses stand out and are easily accessible by foot if you stay at charming Maison Bréguet, a boutique hotel with an inviting internal courtyard, which is small enough for staff to know your name.
+The 11th is best known as a food-lovers’ hangout, with a line-up of neo-bistros and wine bars fronted by young chefs..
 Start the day at Dreamin Man, where Japanese owner Yuichiro Sugiyama reigns as king of the café au lait, while his pastry-chef partner, Yui Matsuzaki, bakes a daily spread of sponge cakes and seasonal fruit tarts.
 The hole-in-the-wall spot is prime for people watching and the same can be said for Folderol, a natural wine bar that serves artisanal ice-cream in unusual flavours, including olive oil, pomelo earl grey, cold brew and apricot verbena.
 Show up early if you want to perch at the bar with a glass of local pét-nat; otherwise, the enjoyment spills onto the street.

 But there’s no need to forgo traditional French food.
-Popular newcomer Bistrot des Tournelles offers all the greatest hits, including filet de boeuf, sauce au poivre and frites.
-And don’t skip dessert – the tarte tatin is sticky perfection.
+Bistrot des Tournelles offers all the greatest hits, including filet de boeuf, sauce au poivre and frites.
+And don’t skip dessert – the crème brulée is perfection.

 Bistrot des Tournelles